achristen/Meteobike/readme.md

 Double check if the connection is correct.
 Then reconnect the power cable to the Raspberry Pi Zero.
 The Raspberry Pi Zero restarts, and the green light flashes.

-Now, you can then test the GPS using:
+Now, you can test the GPS using:

     $ cgps -s

+Note: If the GPS is searching for a signal it will flash red 5 times in 10seconds and if it flashes red once in 15 seconds it has been connected to the satellites.

 # Running the Recording Interface